Robust Revenue Maximization Under Minimal Statistical Information: Preliminaries

 We would like to give some basic intuition on how randomization helps to hedge uncertainty.
 To this end, we present a simple example where a randomized strategy beats every price. \begin{example} Assume that we are facing a very restricted adversary who can choose between two distributions.
 Distribution A has just a point mass at $1$.
 Distribution B is a two-point mass distribution, which returns either $0$ or $2$ with probability $1/2$ each.

 If the seller is restricted to deterministic pricing rules, it is not hard to see that their best strategy is to post a price equal to $1$ (and for the adversary to choose distribution B), for a worst-case expected revenue of $\frac{1}{2}$.
 If the seller posts anything above $1$, then the adversary will always respond with distribution A, resulting in zero revenue.
 Consider now the following randomization over prices: The seller posts a price of $1$ with probability $2/3$, and a price of $2$ with probability $1/3$.
 If the adversary chooses Distribution A, then the expected revenue will be $1 \cdot \frac{2}{3} = \frac{2}{3}$.
 Similarly if Distribution B is chosen, then the expected revenue becomes $1 \cdot \frac{2}{3} \cdot \frac{1}{2} + 2 \cdot \frac{1}{3} \cdot \frac{1}{2} = \frac{2}{3}$. \end{example} Regardless of the adversarial response, a randomization over two prices strictly outperforms the best deterministic pricing.
 In subsequent sections we formalize this intuition, by showing a significant separation between the power of deterministic and randomized mechanisms.
+A separation between determinism and randomization in single-dimensional settings has been demonstrated by~\citet{Fu2015} under a sample access model, and by~\citet{Bergemann2008} when the seller only knows the support of the buyer's valuation distribution.
+Beyond the context of auction design, the observation than ambiguity averse individuals can randomize over their choices to hedge uncertainty can be traced back decades ago in the work of~\citet{Raiffa1961}.